golgocat/PRMX-new-BlockChainApp/oracle_design.md

 **Interpretation:**

 - For market `market_id`, and bucket index `idx`, the record represents rainfall for `[bucket_start_time(idx), bucket_start_time(idx) + 3600)`.
+- `block_number` tracks when the data was written on-chain (useful for auditing and debugging).

 ### 5.3 Rolling 24h State Per Market